 Malaysia is one of Southeast Asia’s most fascinating countries, a true mix of ancient oriental culture, Islamic traditions, and the modern world.
-With high investments in the technology industry and a notable oil wealth, Malaysia is one of the region’s richest and most developed nations, and it continues to boom and grow today, offering a well developed infrastructure and lots of tourist resorts and attractions, as well as being a major hub for Asian business and travel.
+With high investments in the technology industry and notable oil wealth, Malaysia is one of the region’s richest and most developed nations, and it continues to boom and grow today, offering a well-developed infrastructure and lots of tourist resorts and attractions, as well as being a major hub for Asian business and travel.

 Malaysia can be discovered on the Malay Peninsula linking Thailand and Singapore.
 It’s capital city and economic centre is Kuala Lumpur, home to the iconic Petronas Towers and a modern metropolis filled with a busy business district, a wealth of state-of-the-art mega malls, and vibrant nightlife.
 Away from the bustling capital you’ll find stunning coastal plains leading to green hills and breathtaking mountains, and some truly beautiful stretches of beach and coastline.

 The Malay people are known to be very warm and welcoming to foreigners, expect to find your taxi driver full of questions about where you come from and your culture back home.
 This is very much a multi-ethnic, multi cultural, and multi lingual society, born from a mix of Chinese and Indian culture, and heavily influenced from decades of foreign trading with the Persians, Arabic, and British.